Configure Private Networking for USM Agents

 --vpc-endpoint-type Interface

-Return to Confluent Cloud and create a PrivateLink Attachment Connection (PrivateLinkAttachmentConnection) resource.
-A PrivateLink Attachment Connection represents a VPC Interface Endpoint in your VPC.
+Return to Confluent Cloud and create an access point resource.
+An access point represents a VPC interface endpoint in your VPC.

-The name of the VPC Endpoint Service is not required.
-Confluent checks which VPC Endpoint Service is associated with the PrivateLink Attachment that has a pending VPC Endpoint with the given ID.
+You don’t need to provide the VPC Endpoint Service name.
+Confluent checks which VPC Endpoint Service is associated with the gateway that has a pending VPC Endpoint with the given ID.

 In the Access points tab, click Create access point.